robOcity/ai-course/week-4-constraining-the-search-space.md

     1. Illustrate how backtracking can be used to solve a CSP.

-    1. Contrast differenct approaches used to solve CSPs such as backtracking and local search.
+    1. Contrast differenct approaches used to solve CSPs, such as backtracking and local search.

     1. Show how the 8-queens problem can be solved using backtracking.